heremaps/xyz-documentation/docs/cli/basic-features.md

 treatment@green_paint, treatment@sharrows, treatment@hit_post
 ```

-##### Upload data with timestamp and date properties
+##### Upload data with a timestamp and date properties

-If you have timestamp or date properties in your data, the CLI can help you create additional time and date specific properties and time-based tags.
+If you have a timestamp or date properties in your data, the CLI can help you create additional time and date specific properties and time-based tags.
 This will make it easier to use the Data Hub Property Search feature.

 ```console
 here xyz upload <SPACE_ID> -f <CSV|GEOJSON> --date <propertyname>